 The Fellowship Program offers a competitive salary and benefits package for the duration of the 12-24 month fellowship.

-The Fellowship program aims to provide a strong foundation for each participant’s career.
+Ochsner’s Administrative Fellowship program helps create a strong foundation for each participant’s career.
 This foundation should lay the framework essential to pertinent organizational and leadership skills within the Healthcare Management arena.
-The program prides itself on aiding the Fellows in finalizing employment at the end of the Fellowship.
+The program prides itself on aiding Fellows in finalizing employment at the end of the Fellowship.
 Often times, this employment is within the Ochsner Health System.